richie-south/framecomms/README.md

 ### Functions

-Add functions to `available` object, and they will be available for subscribers / publisher
+Add functions to `available` object, and they will be available for subscribers / publisher.
+You can also add `available` later with `.addAvailable({})` property function.

 ```typescript
 import {createIframe} from 'framecomms/publisher'